Events

 Moberly Lake

 A large lake on the west side of Hwy 29 North, 30km north of Chetwynd.
 There are 2 Provincial Park sites on the lake with launching facilities for boats.
 A large campsite, day picnic area and facilities are available on the south side of the lake.
 Numerous summer cottages and houses dock both shores.
-There are 2 commercial restaurant/stores type facilities on the north side of the lake.
 Northern Pike and lake char are most common.
 In the winter months ice fishing occurs for Northern Pike, Lake Trout and Ling Cod (Burbot).
 There are fall closures on the catching of Lake Char.

 Moberly River